MTD-group/OOV_StrGen/README.md

 # OOV_StrGen
 Script for generating various vacancy patterns in perovskite matrix.

-Unlike conventional structure-generation algorithms, this code start from close-packed planes in *AB*O<sub>3</sub> perovskite, which is (111) plane.
-Poeppelmeier et al. made an elegant observation of oxygen-deficient perovskites that each phase possess a specific layer vacancy pattern.
-By utilizing this finding, we generate *AB*O<sub>2.5</sub> with various oxygen vacancy arrangements.
+Unlike conventional structure-generation algorithms, this code starts from close-packed planes in *AB*O<sub>3</sub> perovskite, which is (111) plane.
+Poeppelmeier *et al.* made an elegant observation of oxygen-deficient perovskites that each phase possesses a specific layer vacancy pattern on *A*O<sub>3</sub> layers.
+By reversing this finding, we generate planer vacancy patterns and stack along [100] perovskite direction to construct 3-dimensional atomic structure.
+We adopt the sample stoichiometry of *AB*O<sub>2.5</sub>, and the 50 structures generated with this algorithm covers prototypical examples of oxygen-deficient perovskites with ordered vacancies.

 ### GUI
 We additionally implemented GUI-version of this code in MATLAB.